thephpleague/csv/source/overview.md

 * a raw string use the `createFromString` static method;
 * a `SplFileObject` use the `createFromFileObject` static method;
 * a file path  *à la* `fopen` use the static method `createFromPath`.
-This method takes an optional `$open_mode` parameter which default value is `r+`.
+This method takes an second parameter `$open_mode` which default value is `r+`.

 For simplicity it is recommended to only use the named constructors.
+The `createFromFileObject`  and `createFromPath` named constructor were added in version 5.5.

-For backward compatibility you can still directly instantiate your CSV object with the constructor, but the optional `$open_mode` parameter is
+For backward compatibility you can still directly instantiate your CSV object with the constructor, but the `$open_mode` parameter is:

 taken into account if you instantiate your object with: